L0nanr3dd/L0nanr3dd/README.md

 ## HI!!!!!

-#BYI /DNI
+BYI
-- Yes, i'm a dream fan.
+- Yes, i'm a dream fan (i interact with c, not cc most of the time but still).
 If you're an anti, please don't interact with or harrass me.
 I'm autistic, and adhd diagnosed.

-#Fandoms
+I'm a 16 year old, and i'm from New Zealand!

+DNI
+- tommyinnit fans, jack manifold fans, quackity fans, drantis.
+Anyone under 14 DNI, anyone over 25 IWC.

+Fandoms
-: I'm an MCYT fan and love lifesteal (mainly rekrap2 and clownpierce), i love ARGs - And yes i like SFAWTDE as well as others !
-I <3 Smii7y+ House / FROUSE, CRK, Parkour Civilisation,
+- I'm an MCYT fan and love lifesteal (mainly rekrap2 and clownpierce), i love Minecraft ARGs - And yes i like SFAWTDE as well as others !
+I love Smii7y+ House / FROUSE, CRK, Parkour Civilisation, Solo Leveling, LOTR/The Hobbit, and other fandoms
 <!--
 **L0nanr3dd/L0nanr3dd** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.